swissup/swissup.github.io/m2/extensions/chat-gpt-assistant/backend/content-generation.md

 > Please note that any existing field content will be replaced.

-You can then edit the content if needed and save the product.
+You can then edit the content if needed and save the product/category.

 ![Generate Button](/images/m2/chat-gpt-assistant/backend/generate-button.png)